 Although the wooden dummy is one the most iconic things about learning Wing Chun, it’s only one part of learning the art.
 But also, you can learn the the Wing Chun dummy form in the air without a dummy.
 In fact, Ip Man is known to have practiced and taught the dummy form without a dummy the first few years he moved to Hong Kong.

 What does solo Wing Chun training usually involve?

 Wing Chun solo training is, more often than not, where the bulk of your Wing Chun training will take place.
-We have our three empty hand forms—Siu Nim Tao, Chum Kiu, and Bill Jee—and one dummy form.
-Practicing alone in front of the mirror to get an idea of what you look like, and of course, practicing on the Mook Jong.
-Not everyone will have access to a Mook Jong at home, however, so one of the first things there is simply practicing the Mook Jong form in the air—more elaboration on that below.
+Wing Chun has three empty hand forms—Siu Nim Tao, Chum Kiu, and Bill Jee—and one dummy form.
+Practicing alone in front of the mirror will help you get an idea of what your forms look like… things you won’t know alone without a mirror.
+Not everyone has access to a Wing Chun dummy at home, so one of the first things you should do is simply practicing the Mook Jong form in the air—more elaboration on that below.

-Solo training is where the muscle memory is cultivated.
+In Wing Chun, solo training alone is where the bulk of your muscle memory is cultivated.
 One way to help with the development of muscle memory is through imagination.
 It does not have to be anything fancy that you imagine, but visualization helps, and you want to be able to turn what you train into an instinct that you can do without having to think about it.

 Practicing the Wing Chun dummy without a dummy